dsambrano/good_coding_practices/modeling.md

 - Read through this [paper][holt] or have some basic background on behavioral economics / learning literature (e.g., reinforcement learning)

+## What Even is a Computational Model

+A computational Model is just a mathematical equation, serving as a hypothesis, for some psychological phenomenon.
+We use models all the time.
+Most commonly with the linear model in regression.
+A computational model just adds flexibility in that it is not predefined so you can adjust it to your specific situations.
+So you can make allow it have some non linearity or have only partial linearity.

 ## Why Should You Use A Computational Model
 Pull from Prospectus (Utlity and generalization)